Cinema Releases - Close Your Eyes

 'There is something deeply civilised and gentle about this film.

-A mysterious, digressve, long and baggily constructed film possessed of a distinctive richness and humanity, all about the balance between memory and forgetting which we all negotiate as we come to the end of our lives.
+A mysterious, digressive, long and baggily constructed film possessed of a distinctive richness and humanity, all about the balance between memory and forgetting which we all negotiate as we come to the end of our lives.
 And it is also about cinema, which helps to promote memory and retrieve that which has vanished, even as it is itself in danger of being forgotten.'

 Peter Bradshaw, The Guardian